cjdcordeiro/jupyter-pytorch-full-rock/README.md

 $ sudo snap install skopeo --edge --devmode
 $ sudo snap install yq

-# Pack the ROCK (optionally add --verbose)
+# Pack the rock (optionally add --verbose)
 $ rockcraft pack
 $ version=$(yq -r '.version' rockcraft.yaml)

 # For the following commands, you must either use `sudo` or ensure your user is a member of the
 # `docker` group, or the commands will fail.

-# Import the ROCK into the local docker image cache
+# Import the rock into the local docker image cache
 $ sudo skopeo --insecure-policy copy \
     oci-archive:"jupyter-pytorch-full_${version}_amd64.rock" \
     docker-daemon:"canonical/jupyter-pytorch-full:${version}"